dcmi/usage/reviews/srap/decisions.md

 ---------------------------------------------------------
 Notes to UB chairs

 __2025-11-25__: Fix bibo:isbn in BIBO by adding missing range of rdfs:Literal.
-Note in Decisions document.

 ---------------------------------------------------------
 Notes to SRAP editor